Medicare Part D in Missouri

 Here are some interesting statistics about Medicare Part D in Missouri.

-- More people in Missouri have stand-alone Medicare Prescription Drug Plans (PDPs) than Medicare Advantage Prescription Drug plans.
+- More people in Missouri had stand-alone Medicare Prescription Drug Plans (PDPs) than Medicare Advantage Prescription Drug plans at the end of 2018.

-- The lowest monthly premium for a stand-alone Medicare Part D Prescription Drug Plan is $20.40.
+- The lowest monthly premium for a stand-alone Medicare Part D Prescription Drug Plan in 2019 is $15.00.

 Source: The Centers for Medicare & Medicaid Services (CMS)